 3.2 Microchipped Automatic Cat Feeders

 Description: Exactly the same as the basic models, only with an extra security feature.
-A microchipped automatic cat feeder comes with a sensor that detects your cat as it approaches.
+A microchip cat feeder comes with a sensor that detects your cat as it approaches.
 If your cat isn’t microchipped, a special tag can be connected to its collar, doing the same job.

 Pros: All the benefits of the basic model, with an extra layer of security.
 Because of the microchip aspect, there’s now no risk of any other animals getting at your cat’s food.
 When your cat walks away, these cat feeders automatically close.